mifraser/mifraser.github.io/_posts/2019-03-01-github-pages.md

 ## Example command log

-The method above should give you all the latest detailed up-to-date information on how to do this.
+The method described above should give you all the necessary information on how to do this.
-But the shell output below logs an example approach for creating a public (open source) user site.
+But at the time of writing, the shell output below gives an example approach for creating a public (open source) user site:

 {% highlight shell %}
 # Login to GitHub https://github.com/